Aratramba/collect-components/README.md

 ---

 ### Capture multiple blocks
 The `capture` keyword specifies how many blocks after the comment will be returned.
-Use `capture: all` to capture the rest of the document.
+Use `capture: all` to capture the comments' siblings.
 Use `capture: section` to capture all items until the next @component tag.

 ```html
 <!-- @component